Princess Xincheng

-Princess Xincheng (新城公主; 634–663), formerly titled Princess Hengshan, was a royal daughter of the Tang dynasty.
-Her personal name was not recorded, she was the youngest child of Emperor Taizong of Tang and Empress Zhangsun, making her the full younger sister of Emperor Gaozong.
+Princess Xincheng (新城公主; 634–663), formerly titled Princess Hengshan, was a royal princess of the Tang dynasty.
+Her personal name was not recorded.
+She was the youngest child of Emperor Taizong of Tang and Empress Zhangsun, making her the full younger sister of Emperor Gaozong.

 Princess Xincheng was first married to Zhangsun Quan of Henan, a member of the imperial Zhangsun clan.
 Following his death, she remarried Wei Zhengju of Jingzhao.

 Early life

-On 23 September 642, she was granted the title Princess Hengshan, with actual land enfeoffment and increased stipends.
+Born in 634 CE, she was the youngest daughter of Emperor Taizong and Empress Zhangsun of the Imperial Li family.
+Her mother’s health was already declining at the time of her birth, and she died in 636 CE when the princess was only two years old.

+On September 23, 642 CE, she was granted the title Princess Hengshan, accompanied by a formal land enfeoffment and an increased stipend.
+The title was highly unconventional; according to the Six Codes of Tang, noble titles were strictly forbidden from using the names of famous mountains, great rivers, or districts near the capital.
+By naming her after one of China’s five sacred peaks, the Emperor deliberately broke protocol to signal his immense favor.

-In 643, she was betrothed to Wei Shuyu, eldest son of renowned minister Wei Zheng, but the engagement was annulled later that same year.
+In 643 CE, she was betrothed to Wei Shuyu, eldest son of renowned minister Wei Zheng, but the engagement was annulled later that same year.

-Married Life
+Married life

+In 649 CE, Emperor Taizong arranged a marriage for Princess Hengshan with Zhangsun Quan from the same family as her mother Empress Zhangsun, but Emperor Taizong died and the wedding was postponed for three years due to the Emperor's death and strict mourning rites.

 In the 23rd year of the Zhenguan era (649 CE), she married Zhangsun Quan.

 On the 23rd day of the 5th month in the 3rd year of Yonghui (4 July 652 CE), her title was changed to Grand Princess of Xincheng.
 In 659, as the Zhangsun clan was crushed in its power struggle with Empress Wu Zetian, Zhangsun Quan was exiled to Xuzhou and shortly thereafter assassinated by her agents.